ninhngochieu/Auto-fill-access-token-on-swagger-and-.NET-with-tamper-monkey/README.md

-Sure!
-Here is the updated README with the request and response samples:

 # Swagger Auto Auth 0.1

 This is a Tampermonkey userscript that automatically retrieves an authentication token and applies it to Swagger UI.
 It is designed to work with the Swagger UI hosted at `https://localhost:5001/swagger/*`.